 - Cut down on the afternoon or evening naps.

 - Use of essential oils such as lavender, chamomile, myrrh, and sage in the bath can also help the child sleep better.

 Learn more about the foods that help your child sleep better, and maybe prevent sleepwalking, here.

 Watching a child walk in sleep and do silly things or blabbering something innocently while asleep does have a comic touch to it.
 But it is not funny!
 Ask the parent of a sleepwalking child, and they’ll tell you how difficult it is for them.
 Sleepwalking in itself is not dangerous, but it can send a child onto danger’s path.

 Sleepwalking in children may not be a serious illness, but it must be taken seriously.
-If you see the signs, take the child to a doctor without delay.
+If you see the signs, seek help from a professional; it will do you lots of good.